exelnait/react-range-slider/README.md

 ```

 ## API
-Rangeslider is bundled as a single component, that accepts data and callbacks only as `props`.
+Range slider is bundled as a single component, that accepts data and callbacks only as `props`.

+## Demo
+You can check a small demo in `demo` folder.

 ### Props